Allay Consulting on GMP Certification in Company Week

 GMP, short for Good Manufacturing Practice, is a set of ever-evolving standards that have the force of law in guiding food and pharmaceutical production in the U.S. and other countries.

-Kim Stuck, founder of Allay Cannabis Consulting, calls GMP standards “above-and-beyond guidelines for food safety in manufacturing,” adding, “It’s essentially making sure everything in your facility is safe and working correctly and clean.”
+Kim Stuck, founder of Allay Cannabis Consulting, calls GMP certification standards “above-and-beyond guidelines for food safety in manufacturing,” adding, “It’s essentially making sure everything in your facility is safe and working correctly and clean.”

 Laid out under the Federal Food, Drug, and Cosmetic Act and enforced by the Food and Drug Administration (FDA), the regulations refer to CGMP (or cGMP), with the “C” an abbreviation of “current” to indicate the continually changing nature of GMP standards.